spilgt/aria2/README.md

 2. Run `npm install`

-3. Configure the aria2 startup script:
+3. Configure the aria2 startup script: <b>YOU Can skip this ive alreday done it</b>

    * `nano aria.sh`
    * `ARIA_RPC_SECRET` (defined in line 1) is the secret (password) used to connect to aria2.
 Set this to whatever you want, and save the file with `ctrl + x`.